leonie-vs/databricks-pipeline/README.md

 # databricks-pipeline
-Wrangling CSV data with a local Python script to split it into tables - ready to ingest in Databricks
+Wrangling CSV data with a local Python script to split it into tables - optimised for ingestion in Databricks